eslint-community/eslint-plugin-es-x/docs/rules/README.md

 ## ES2016

-There are multiple configs which enable all rules in this category: `plugin:es/no-new-in-es2016`, `plugin:es/restrict-to-es3`, `plugin:es/restrict-to-es5`, and `plugin:es/restrict-to-es2015`
+There are multiple configs that enable all rules in this category: `plugin:es/no-new-in-es2016`, `plugin:es/restrict-to-es3`, `plugin:es/restrict-to-es5`, and `plugin:es/restrict-to-es2015`

 | Rule ID | Description |    |
 |:--------|:------------|:--:|